bytedance/flutter_ume/README_en.md

 6. Run your app

+### Access the nested widget debug kits quickly

+We introduce the `PluggableWithNestedWidget` from `0.3.0`.
+It is used to insert nested Widgets in the Widget tree and quickly access embedded kits with nested widget.

+For more details, see [./kits/flutter_ume_kit_ui/lib/components/color_picker/color_picker.dart](https://github.com/bytedance/flutter_ume/blob/master/kits/flutter_ume_kit_ui/lib/components/color_picker/color_picker.dart) and [./kits/flutter_ume_kit_ui/lib/components/touch_indicator/touch_indicator.dart](https://github.com/bytedance/flutter_ume/blob/master/kits/flutter_ume_kit_ui/lib/components/touch_indicator/touch_indicator.dart).

+The key steps are as follows:

+1. The class of your plugin should implement `PluggableWithNestedWidget`.
+2. Implements `Widget buildNestedWidget(Widget child)`.
+Handling the nested widgets and returning the new Widget.

 ## How to use UME in Release/Profile mode

 **Once you use flutter_ume in Release/Profile mode, you agree that you will**